lakridserne/db-miniproject-2-nosql/README.md

 ## Conclusion

-That there are both advantages and disadvantages depending on what criteria is being used.
+There are both advantages and disadvantages between choosing MongoDB and Neo4J depending on what criteria is being used and ultimately the use case of the application using the database.
-After comparing the databases practial and theoriacly, we conclued that Neo4 is optimized for grafhs.
+After comparing the databases practically and theoretically, we conclued that Neo4J is optimized for graphs.
-MogoDB has a much weider usses for alot other things.
-Compaired on speed in fetching specific records, mongpdb is clearly faster.
-However Neo4j was never made for speed but was made for grafhs.
-And in regards to size, Neo4j is 7 times larger than MongoDB.
+MogoDB has a much wider use case for a lot of things.
+Compared on speed in fetching specific records, MongpDB is clearly faster.
+However Neo4j was never made for speed but was made for graphs.
+And in regards to size, Neo4J is 7 times larger than MongoDB.
-In relation to CAP MongoDB has support for it , whwre Neo4j does not really support it exepet for maybe the enterprise version.
+In relation to CAP MongoDB has support for it , where Neo4j does not really support it exepet for maybe the enterprise version.
 Both neo4j and MongoDB has a suppport for ACID however MongoDB first for it in veriosn 4.0 on document level.